One problem that most, if not all, ostomates face is pouch ballooning.

 This product should be covered by all insurance policies that cover ostomy supplies, but the manufacturer’s website states that Medicare will not cover both the Osto EZ-Vent and filtered pouches, so be aware of your particular policy before making a claim.

-This product is sold worldwide and you should be able to get samples through any supplier carrying this product.
+This product is sold worldwide and you should be able to get samples from any supplier carrying this product.

 For anyone who’s had issues with pouch ballooning, I can’t recommend this product enough.
 It’s so ingenious that I’d like to see vents as a standard on pouches.
 I feel so confident about this product, that I’ve started ordering filterless pouches (Coloplast #11135) for future wear.